sesinando2/ibenta-technical-test-frontend/README.md

 1. Create a page.
 1. In that page create a form with the following fields:
     1. `Username` - This is a required text field.
     1. `Email` - This is a required email field.
+This should only contain a valid email value.
     1. `First Name` - This is a required text field.
     1. `Last Name` - This is a required text field
     1. `Password` - This is a required password field.
 1. Add a help text for each field.
 1. Also add a text place holder on each field.
 1. Add a validation for the fields.
+Please refer to the field definition above.
 1. Add a submit button.
 Clicking this button will display an alert/notification that the user has been added.

 ---